 President of the Senate

 State of Hawaii

-Your Committees on Agriculture and Economic Development and Technology, to which was referred S.B.
-No. 2228 entitled:
+Your Committees on Education and Commerce, Consumer Protection, and Health, to which was referred S.B.
+No. 2782 entitled:

-"A BILL FOR AN ACT RELATING TO THE ISSUANCE OF SPECIAL PURPOSE REVENUE BONDS TO ASSIST INDUSTRIAL ENTERPRISES,"
+"A BILL FOR AN ACT RELATING TO TEACHERS,"

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Agriculture and Economic Development and Technology that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2228, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2228, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Education and Commerce, Consumer Protection, and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2782 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.